top of page

 • Town (2 miles from camp)

-Yes!
-We are privileged to have 50 feet of Payette Lake beach front on our property.
+We are privileged to own 50 feet of Payette Lake beach front on our property.
+Guests have access to paddle boards, canoes, and a water trampoline.

 Challenge Course